Quantum-Accelerators/quacc/docs/src/install/fireworks.md

       collection_name: <collection name>
 ```

-If you are using a URI (e.g. as in the MongoDB Atlas instructions above), then you will instead have a `jobflow.yaml` file that looks like the example below.
+If you are using a URI (e.g. as is common with MongoDB Atlas), then you will instead have a `jobflow.yaml` file that looks like the example below.
 Here, you will put the full URI in the `host` field.
 The `username` and `password` are part of the URI and so should not be included elsewhere in the YAML file.

 ```yaml
 JOB_STORE: